knu-6-tochanenko/Practice_TelegramBot/README.md

 ## Algorithm

 > ⚠️ Algorithm is deprecated in v1.1.
-All operations are handled in ChatGPT since v1.1
+All operations are handled by ChatGPT since v1.1

 1. Ask ChatGPT to find a list of ingredients in user input and their quantity
 2. Ask ChatGPT for each ingredient it's calories for given amount